Will Rogers: Politics

 Rogers was a lifelong Democrat but has historically been known as apolitical.
+Although some historians have argued his writings were always political, typically isolationist and critical of American imperialism.
+Historian Daniel Burge cites Rogers opposition to the Pancho Villa Expedition, intervention in the Chinese Civil War, the United States occupation of the Philippines, and intervention in the Nicaraguan Civil War as examples of his foreign policy.

 He was friends with every president starting with Theodore Roosevelt, and he notably supported Republican Calvin Coolidge over John W. Davis in 1924.
 During the Republican Convention of 1928, while criticizing the party platform, Rogers welcomed the nomination of Kaw citizen Charles Curtis as vice president, although he felt the leadership had deliberately kept him from the presidency: "The Republican Party owed him something, but I didn't think they would be so low down as to pay him that way."

-Four years later, when the Republican leadership attempted to remove the more conservative Curtis from the Hoover ticket, Rogers defended him, and took credit for keeping him on the ticket: "I saved my 'Injun' Charley Curtis for vice presidency.
+In 1932, when the Republican leadership attempted to remove the more conservative Curtis from the Hoover ticket, Rogers defended him, and took credit for keeping him on the ticket: "I saved my 'Injun' Charley Curtis for vice presidency.
 The rascals was just ready to stab him when we caught 'em."

 In 1932, Rogers supported Democrat Franklin D. Roosevelt, who was his favorite president and politician.
 Although he supported Roosevelt's New Deal, he could just as easily joke about it: "Lord, the money we do spend on Government and it's not one bit better than the government we got for one-third the money twenty years ago."

 Rogers served as a goodwill ambassador to Mexico, and had a brief stint as mayor of Beverly Hills, a largely ceremonial position that allowed Rogers to joke about do-nothing politicians such as himself.
 During the depths of the Great Depression, angered by Washington's inability to feed the people, he embarked on a cross-country fundraising tour for the Red Cross.